MustardMan42/Masterful-CSS-Module/README.md

         <p>This is body text</p>
      </div>
      ```
 This should be enough for you to start writing your own CSS rules.
-The following sections Part 2 and Part 3 will dive deeper into getting your rules even close to the actual Pathfinder adventures using Fonts and colors
+The following sections Part 2 and Part 3 will dive deeper into getting your rules even close to the actual Pathfinder adventures using Fonts and colors.

 # Part 3: Fine Details
 In this section I will go into detail on how to gather fonts and exact colors to use in your journals.
 Because you've followed the previous steps in the guide there will be less explanation of why to do things a certain way and more explanation of how to do them.
 Where possible I will refer back to previous sections in Part 1.